National Cancer Institute

 Oncologist self-reported practices in prognostic communication

 There is evidence that physicians’ attitudes toward prognostic communication influence patients’ prognostic awareness.
-In an analysis of physician surveys from the Cancer Care Outcomes Research and Surveillance (CanCORS) Consortium, investigators reported that patients with metastatic lung or colorectal cancer were more likely to have an accurate prognostic awareness if their most-important doctor reported discussing prognosis earlier rather than waiting for deterioration (18.5% vs. 7.6%; odds ratio, 3.23; 95% confidence interval, 1.39–7.52; = .006).
+In an analysis of physician surveys from the Cancer Care Outcomes Research and Surveillance (CanCORS) Consortium, investigators reported that patients with metastatic lung or colorectal cancer were more likely to have an accurate prognostic awareness if their most-important doctor reported discussing prognosis earlier rather than waiting for deterioration (18.5% vs. 7.6%; odds ratio, 3.23; 95% CI, 1.39–7.52; = .006).
 Thus, understanding the factors that influence oncologists’ attitudes is relevant to improving prognostic communication.
 Two additional surveys of American oncologists and communication about prognosis have been published.
 One study analyzed the survey responses of 729 oncologists (64% response rate).
 Almost all (98%) indicated they would disclose a terminal prognosis, but 48% indicated they would do so only when the patient’s preference for disclosure of prognosis was known.
 Fewer than half (43%) always provided an estimate of time until death.
 Three-quarters indicated they had not received formal training in communication of terminal prognoses; 96% thought training should be mandatory.

 Another study reported that 65% of physicians surveyed discussed prognosis immediately with asymptomatic patients who had advanced cancer and anticipated life expectancies of 4 to 6 months.
 However, fewer physicians would immediately discuss resuscitation preference (44%), hospice (26%), or preferred site of death (21%), with most physicians waiting for patient symptoms to appear or until there were no more treatments to offer.
 Younger physicians, surgeons, and oncologists were more likely than noncancer specialists to discuss prognosis.